test-cyr/infra-portfolio/automation-practice/zaiper-automcation-practice.md

 # Zapier Automcation Practice

 ## Summary
-This project is a Zapier automcation practice to connect Google Forms, Google Sheets, Zapier, and Gmail
+This project is a simple Zapier automcation practice to connect Google Forms, Google Sheets, and Gmail

 ## Step 1
  - Open Google forms